 Thoren's research focuses on the integration of productivity in landscape architectural design, including a series of research and design projects around agriculture, forestry, and power.
-She is currently completing a book manuscript Farmscape: The Design of Productive Landscapes (co-authored with Phoebe Lickwar), which examines the integration of agriculture and landscape architecture throughout history.
+She is the author of Landscapes of Change, listed by the ASLA as a 2014 Top Ten Book in landscape architecture, and co-author of Farmscape: Designing the Productive Landscape, which examines the integration of agriculture and landscape architecture throughout history.

+She is a 2020-2021 Landscape Architecture Foundation Fellow for Innovation and Leadership, working on a project titlted, "Including Animals," developing an open curriculum and symposium studying how to co-design environments with non-human inhabitants.
 Her next project is Second Nature: Trees, Forests and Landscape Architecture, a book proposing a landscape architectural framework for integrating productive forests into landscape architectural design.
-Through a series of case studies, the book will explore the definition of a forest (as opposed to an urban canopy or any number of other "tree gardens"), how to design for the long time frames of forests, and how to incorporate forest management into design practice.
-Student engagement in this project could include archival research, field work recording the composition and structure of designed forests, GIS and other mapping, and creation of information visualization.
+Through a series of case studies, the book will explore the definition of a forest (as opposed to an urban canopy or any number of other "tree gardens"), how to design for the long time frames of forests, and how to incorporate forest.

+management into design practice.

+Student engagement in this project could include archival research, field work recording the composition and structure of designed forests, GIS and other mapping, and

+INTERIOR ARCHITECTURE

-INTERIOR ARCHITECTURE KYU HO AHN ASSOCIATE PROFESSOR | DEPARTMENT OF INTERIOR ARCHITECTURE PROGRAM | DEPARTMENT OF ARCHITECTURE e-mail kahn@uoregon.edu phone 541-346-2984 office 263 Onyx Bridge MFA, Interior Design, Iowa State University, 2002 BFA, Interior Design, Hong Ik University, 1992
+KYUHO AHN ASSOCIATE PROFESSOR & DEPARTMENT HEAD | DEPARTMENT OF INTERIOR ARCHITECTURE | DEPARTMENT OF ARCHITECTURE

+E-mail: kahn@uoregon.edu Phone: 541-346-2984 Office: 251 Lawrence Hall MFA, Interior Design, Iowa State University, 2002 BFA, Interior Design, Hong Ik University, 1992 NCIDO & LEED AP.
+ID+C

 The built environment has a profound impact on human performance and quality of life.
 Ahn's research focuses primarily on studying interactions between humans and the built environment and developing design assessment/application models that inform design decisions.
-His two major research areas are: - 1.
-Investigating human-near environment interactions through a universal design platform that includes built-environments for individuals with Autism Spectrum Disorder.
+His two major research areas are:

+1. Investigating human-near environment interactions through a universal design platform that includes built-environments for individuals with Autism Spectrum Disorder.
 It looks at universal design issues of architectural environments from a diversity point of view.
 This research tries to identify design issues that promote independence of both abled and disabled individuals based on disability profiles.
-Recent work includes design development of "SOAR," an adult daycare center for people with autism in Chico, CA, and "Post Occupant Evaluation Study of Ed Roberts Campus in Berkeley, CA." - 2.
-Examining commercial design, particularly in retail environments, with a focus on behavioral response to environmental stimuli and their correlations.
+Recent work includes design development of "SOAR," an adult daycare center for people with autism in Chico, CA, and "Post Occupant Evaluation Study of Ed Roberts Campus in Berkeley, CA."

+2. Examining commercial design, particularly in retail environments, with a focus on behavioral response to environmental stimuli and their correlations.
 Ahn has developed a theoretical framework called the A2S Model that conceptualizes the typology of store stimuli and describes the relationships between store stimuli and shopping behavior within retail environments.
 This model offers a designer a systematic method that supports evidence-based design approaches while optimizing creativity for a better design solution to satisfy the business vitality of a store.
 One research project in this area is an empirical study, "Consumer Motivation, Arousal Quality of Lighting and its Relationship with Comfort in Determination of Shopping Experience and Behavioral Intentions in a Servicescape," for empirical support of the theory.
-ESTHER HAGENLOCHER ASSOCIATE PROFESSOR | DEPARTMENT OF INTERIOR ARCHITECTURE PROGRAM | DEPARTMENT OF ARCHITECTURE e-mail ehg@uoregon.edu phone 541-346-3292 office 264 Onyx Bridge MArch, The Bartlett, School of Architecture, University of London, UK 1998 Diplom Ingenieur Architecture and Design, State Academy of Art and Design, Stuttgart, Germany, 1994 Professional Certificate: Cabinet-Maker, Technical College Stuttgart, 1987 Registered Architect, Germany, 2002